 Open into the evening on Thursday, Friday and Saturday nights, enjoy the hospitality of owners Trish and Neil at their picturesque establishment nestled in the midst of rural hinterland.
 Sit inside, or outdoors to overlook the dam and bathe in the last rays of sunlight as the yellow orb dips beneath the horizon.

-Dig into delectable dinners including Italian cream and tomato based pastas, a range of salads, grilled steaks and seafood, as well as hot rocks meals offering meaty samplings from around the world including a Mexican Fiesta and Grecian Feast to spice up your food trail.
+Dig into delectable dinners boasting Modern Australian cuisine including Italian cream and tomato based pastas, a range of salads, grilled steaks and seafood, as well as authentic curries created by their Indian/Fijian Head Chef to spice up your food trail.